‘China’s Forgotten Kingdom’ exhibition is officially launched at The University of Northampton

 Date 13.11.2015

 The exhibition ‘China’s Forgotten Kingdom’ focuses on the artistic identity of the Naxi ethnic minority from the Yunnan region in South West China.
-The Naxi people are unique, their language and artwork centers around picture characters rather than traditional Chinese script and also reads left to right, as English does.
+The Naxi people are unique, their language and artwork centres around picture characters rather than traditional Chinese script and also reads left to right, as English does.
 The picture language, Dongba script, is made up of more than 2,500 pictographs and is one of the few visual languages still in use today.

 A number of people, including the Naxi artists and Chinese dignitaries attended the launch and opening exhibition in the evening.
 Earlier in the day, He Limin, the leading Dongba Priest in China, performed the opening ceremony.
 In preparation he constructed a written pictograph blessing especially for the University of Northampton, which uses the Dongba pictograph, which he read when performing the ceremony.
 The ceremony called upon the 28 Dongba Gods to bless the exhibition.
 The friendships and collaborations that have, and will emerge, were blessed with good health and prosperity.
 In Dongba culture, this blessing is very important and it can be used to assist with down to earth challenges such as blessing a new house, an expectant child or even the return to good health on someone who is ill.